What Is Reading?

 Reading is a multifaceted process involving word recognition, comprehension, fluency, and motivation.
 Learn how readers integrate these facets to make meaning from print.

 Reading is making meaning from print.
-It requires that we:
+It requires that we do the following:

 Sometimes you can make meaning from print without being able to identify all the words.
 Remember the last time you got a note in messy handwriting?
 You may have understood it, even though you couldn't decipher all the scribbles.